RandomForestPanda/biofluxx/README.markdown

-# NDVI-Enhanced Predator-Prey Ecosystem Simulation with Reinforcement Learning
+# BIOFLUXX - NDVI-Enhanced Predator-Prey Ecosystem Simulation with Reinforcement Learning

 *A visualization of dynamic ecosystem interactions in a predator-prey model integrated with real-world NDVI data.*